bavla/OpenAlex/OpenAlex2Pajek/README.md

 The function `OpenAlexSources` creates the list of works related to a selected journal (all papers published by the journal chosen and all works citing/cited by these papers).
 Similary, the function `OpenAlexAuthors` creates the list of works related to selected authors (all works (co-)authored by the chosen authors).

 Since in networks the units (works, authors, sources, keywords, etc.) are identified by their OpenAlex IDs, another function, `unitsInfo`, provides the user with additional information about the units appearing in the results of analyses.
-A more detailed information about authors is provided by the function
+A more detailed information about authors is provided by functions `authorsId2name` and `worksId2name`.

 ### Examples